clash-lang/clash-lang.org/content/blog/0006-linear-clash.md

 f :: (Int32 -> Int32) -> Int32 -> Bool
 f h y = (h y) < 10

-g :: Int32 -> Bool
-g x = f k x

 k :: Int32 -> Int32

+topEntity :: Int32 -> Bool
+topEntity x = f k x
 {{< / highlight >}}

 How many bits are needed for a port of type `(Int32 -> Int32)`?
 How would the input port `y` corresponding to hook up to the input port corresponding to `h`?
 How, inside `g`, do we hook up the input ports of `k` to the input port to the input port `h`?
 Clearly this idea of mapping arguments to input ports, and results to output ports, doesn't work when our arguments have a function type.
+So how does Clash handle this?
+Well, before converting the expressions to a circuit, uses a process called specialisation to transform the above code to:

+{{< highlight haskell >}}
+fK :: Int32 -> Bool
+fK y = (k y) < 10

+k :: Int32 -> Int32

+topEntity :: Int32 -> Bool
+topEntity x = fK x
+{{< / highlight >}}

+resulting in a collection of functions where none of them have an argument with a function type; and so the idea of mapping arguments to input ports, and results to output works, will work again.
+This specialisation process will always succeed as long as `topEntity` doesn't have any arguments with a function type.
+And in the case that `topEntity` does have arguments with a function type, Clash gives up immediately and reports to the user that their code cannot be translated into a circuit.